FENECON Industrial S — Assembly and Operating Instructions

 3.3.
 Dimensions

-Additional transport beams are required to transport the system, which increases the external dimensions (see Figure 2 and section 13 Transport).
+Additional transport rails are required to transport the system, which increases the external dimensions (see image and section [Transport]).

 Product variant | ISK010 | ISK011 | ISK110 |